DANIEL SLOTTJE

 Founder and President

-His feature screenplay of the same name, (admitted to the Sundance Lab), written and to be directed by Slottje, is in development in collaboration with producer Matthew R. Cooper, Indus Valley Media, and the Sundance Institute, with partial funding secured.
+Slottje’s feature length adaptation of The Rotting of Casey Culpepper (admitted to the ’22 Sundance Producers Lab, written and to be directed by Slottje), is in active development in collaboration with OGM, Indus Valley Media, and the Sundance Institute, with partial funding secured.

-He is represented by Objectively Good Media and Management, and is the founder and president of Visual Articulation, an entertainment company with a dedicated focus on exploring the most provocative subjects of our present and past through genre based filmmaking, located out of Los Angeles.
+He is represented by Objectively Good Media and Management, and is the founder and president of Visual Articulation, an entertainment company with a dedicated focus on exploring the most provocative subjects of our present and past through genre-based filmmaking, located out of Los Angeles.